-Pre-Implementation Study Awarded: January 2006

-Anticipated Completion Date: 2008
+Pre-Implementation Study Awarded: January 2006 Anticipated Completion Date: 2008

-January - March 2007 Update: The research team conducted several interviews with members of the trucking community to discuss truckers' use of the portion of the toll road that is now open.
-Interviews are also scheduled with the president of the Texas Motor Trucking Association as well as major distribution centers in the area.
-The surveys that will measure truckers' willingness to pay, in order to determine price elasticity of demand for the new toll road have been tested at a local weigh station and final revisions are being made.
-A plan for survey distribution is also being developed.
+April - June 2007 Update: The research team conducted more interviews with members of the trucking community to discuss truckers' use of the portion of the toll road that is now open.
+One key interview was with the logistics manager at HEB, which has about 1000 trucks per week traveling along the I-35 / SH-130 corridor.
+The surveys that will measure truckers' willingness to pay, in order to determine price elasticity of demand for the new toll road have been developed and are now being coded for the internet.
+These surveys will be distributed during the next quarter.